md-irohas/ipref-py/README.md

 ### Example-1: First step

-The following example looks up "1.1.1.1" and "8.8.8.8" from command line and dump the results as CSV format.
+The following example looks up "1.1.1.1" and "8.8.8.8" from command line and dumps the results as CSV format.

 ```sh
 $ ipref -O csv "1.1.1.1" "8.8.8.8"